mecid/mecid.github.io/_posts/2020-03-18-anchor-preferences-in-swiftui.md

 }
 ```

-As you can see in the example above, we still use the PreferenceKey protocol to create an anchor preference key.
+As you can see in the example above, we still use the *PreferenceKey* protocol to create an anchor preference key.
 It has two requirements: default value and reduce function.
 Reduce function allows us to merge multiple values that appear from different views.
 We can replace the current value with the new one for now.
 We will see more advanced usage of reduces function later in the post.

-Anchor preferences use opaque Anchor type.
+Anchor preferences use opaque *Anchor* type.
 You can't merely use Anchor type anywhere in the app.
-You have to use it in pair with GeometryProxy provided by GeometryReader.
-You can use the subscript of GeometryProxy to resolve anchor and access wrapped CGRect value.
-As a bonus, SwiftUI will convert a coordinate space between views while solving anchor, and you don't need to do it manually.
+You have to use it in pair with *GeometryProxy* provided by *GeometryReader*.
+You can use the subscript of *GeometryProxy* to resolve anchor and access wrapped *CGRect* value.
+As a bonus, *SwiftUI* will convert a coordinate space between views while solving anchor, and you don't need to do it manually.

-We use the anchorPreference modifier to define the type of PreferenceKey and the value we want to gather.
+We use the *anchorPreference* modifier to define the type of *PreferenceKey* and the value we want to gather.
 It can be bounds, center, leading, trailing, top, bottom.
 We also pass a closure that transforms provided anchor value.
-In this case, we don't need any change and return the CGRect value as is.
+In this case, we don't need any change and return the *CGRect* value as is.

-In the end, we use overlayPreferenceValue on ancestor view to access gathered preference values and return overlay view.
-As I mentioned before, we need a GeometryProxy to resolve an anchor.
-That's why we use here GeometryReader.
+In the end, we use *overlayPreferenceValue* on ancestor view to access gathered preference values and return overlay view.
+As I mentioned before, we need a *GeometryProxy* to resolve an anchor.
+That's why we use here *GeometryReader*.

 We can easily use border modifier on the text component to achieve the same result, but I've done it to realize how to use anchor preferences.

 #### Advanced usage
 Now we can move to more advanced usage of anchor preferences.
 As an example, we will build a grid view.
 We will need to gather the size of every view inside the grid to calculate its positions.
-Let's start by defining the PreferenceKey for our grid view.
+Let's start by defining the *PreferenceKey* for our grid view.

 ```swift
 struct SizePreferences<Item: Hashable>: PreferenceKey {